Charleville, County Cork: History

 Roger's father Richard Boyle as a part of the Plantation of Munster and Roger subsequently established his residency there after the founding of Charleville.

 During the time of the Penal Laws, practising the Catholic faith was illegal.
 As a result, the parish of Charleville was amalgamated with the parishes Bruree and Colmanswell, both in the Diocese of Limerick.
 In 1704, Fr.
 Daniel Mac Namara of Bruree was registered as the Catholic priest for this very large pastoral area.
 The fact that Catholics had to attend Mass secretly meant that the old chapel in Holy Cross cemetery was abandoned.
 The remains of this church – now overgrown with ivy – are still to be seen in the centre of the graveyard.
 Indeed, like so many other pre-1700 churches, the old church of Holy Cross literally became part of the surrounding graveyard, in that several gravestones, both marked and unmarked, are to be found within the building itself.
-Upon one such gravestone is a Latin epitaph to none other than Seán Clárach Mac Domhnaill (1691–1754), who was, in his time, the Chief Poet of Munster, as well as a native of Charleville.
+Upon one such gravestone is a Latin epitaph to none other than Seán Clárach Mac Domhnaill (1691–1754), who was, in his time, the Chief Poet of Munster, as well as a resident of Charleville.

+William Alcock Tully, commissioner of Crown lands in the Kennedy and Warrego pastoral districts and 2nd Surveyor General of Queensland spent his formative years here.
+During this time, he surveyed the townsite of Charleville, Queensland which he named after Charleville, County Cork.

 Geography

 Charleville is geographically located at 'the heart of Munster', within the Golden Vale region.
 It is 60 km from Cork city to the south and 40 km from Limerick city to the north.

-Charleville lies within the Cork North-West Dáil constituency.
+A controversial modular home site for Ukrainian refugees was constructed in the north of town in 2023-24.
+It contains 68 two-bedroom units, housing over 200 people.

 Economy

-Charleville is a centre for the food processing industry, with brands such as Charleville Cheese and Golden Vale produced by Kerry Co-Op.

-Retail

-Charleville has a strong retail sector, It is home to retailers such as Eurogiant, Murrays, Morans, Bridgets, charisma fashions and Noonans Sports.
-Dunnes Stores recently opened a store in the town center.
-Charleville is also home to stores and restaurants such as Lidl, Supervalu, Centra, Supermacs, Elverys Sports, Aldi and Amber.
+Numerous stores, such as Supervalu, Aldi, Lidl, Centra and Dunnes Stores are located in the town.
+Pubs such as Geary's, the Four WInds, Mulchay's, O'Leary's, O'Connors and O'Briens contribute to the town's lively atmosphere.

 Engineering

 Numerous spin-offs both in the town of Charleville and the surrounding area were created when Golden Vale Engineering closed its doors in 1983.
 The largest amongst these were BCD Engineering, Diamond Engineering and Sapphire Engineering.
 BCD is the second largest employer in Charleville.

-Cheese

-Golden Vale (part of the Kerry Group) continue to make cheese products in the town.
-Golden Vale is the largest employer in Charleville.
+One of Ireland’s largest plant and platform hire companies, Charleville Plant Hire, owned by British multinational VP plc is headquartered in Charleville.

+Dairy

+Charleville is a centre for the food processing industry.
+Kerry Foods (part of Kerry Dairy Ireland and formerly of Kerry Group) produce cheese products in the town.
+One such product is Cheestrings, a peelable cheese stick marketed to children.
+It is a hugely successful product since being launched in 1994 and is currently sold in Ireland, the UK and many countries in mainland Europe.
+It also produces Low Low cheese spreads.
+Kerry Foods is the largest employer in Charleville.